algolia/algoliasearch-client-android/README.md

 Our Android client lets you easily use the [Algolia Search API](https://www.algolia.com/doc/rest) from your Android application.
 It wraps the [Algolia Search REST API](https://www.algolia.com/doc/rest).

+This project is open-source under the [MIT License](./LICENSE).
+[Your contributions](https://github.com/algolia/algoliasearch-client-android/pull/new) are welcome!
+Please use our [formatting configuration](https://github.com/algolia/CodingStyle#android) to keep the coding style consistent.

 ## Table of Contents